 - Mix everything well, scraping down the sides as needed.
 I use my flat metal attachment to get this job done.

 My husband likes to take this in a covered bowl and put the pimiento cheese and a loaf of Italian bread in his fridge at work.
-He takes out the Italian bread, toasts it up, and smears on Pimiento cheese for work for several days in a row.
+He takes out the Italian bread, toasts it up, then smears on Pimiento cheese for work for several days in a row.
 He can’t seem to get enough of it!

 This makes a quick, easy make-ahead lunch.
 I like to make it on Sunday afternoon so that by the time the hubby goes to work on Monday, the flavors have had time to mingle together in the bowl.

-Keep the ingredients for this on hand.
+So keep the ingredients for this on hand.
 It’s a really quick and delicious spread for on crackers, to top a burger (instead of regular cheese) or to feed an unexpected visitor.